 While both men and women can be victims of stalking, women are stalked at a rate three times higher than men.
 According to the 2015 National Intimate Partner and Sexual Violence Survey (NISVS), approximately 1 in 6 women (16 percent) and 1 in 17 men (5.8 percent) experienced stalking at some point in their lifetime.
 Approximately 6.5 million men and women were stalked in the 12 months prior to the survey.

-Victims suffer from a wide range of negative effects.
 The prevalence of anxiety, insomnia, social dysfunction, and severe depression has been shown to be much higher among stalking victims than the general population, especially if the stalking involves being followed or having one's property destroyed.

 Stalkers vary considerably in the types and frequency of stalking tactics, but in most instances, the stalker is a current or former intimate partner.
 Physical surveillance is often the most frequently cited tactic, followed by phone calls, and then by other unwanted contact.